 Sesame oil is a rather thick oil that may leave skin feeling oily, so it can be blended with lighter massage oils.
 The unrefined oil has a strong aroma.

-• Sunflower Oil is a light, non-greasy oil that won’t leave skin feeling oily.
+People with allergies to sesame should avoid this oil. - Sunflower Oil is a light, non-greasy oil that won’t leave skin feeling oily.
 The oil, extracted from sunflower seeds, is rich in the essential fatty acid linoleic acid, as well as palmitic acid and stearic acid, all components of healthy skin.

 Sunflower oil could be used in a massage blend with other carrier oils, but doesn’t make a good massage oil on its own because of its recognizable aroma and the short shelf life.